 Coming in at number 15 in 2015’s Top 50 Gastropubs, the Kingham Plough has gone from strength-to-strength with further awards and rosettes.

-Standout dishes include venison wellington with autumn squash and braised red cabbage (£22) and homemade ice creams (three scoops) made with dairy Guernsey milk and are not to be missed if you have a sweet tooth!
+Standout dishes have included venison wellington with autumn squash and braised red cabbage; and homemade ice creams (three scoops) made with dairy Guernsey milk and are not to be missed if you have a sweet tooth!